Lockhart with a twist: modelling cellulose microfibril deposition and reorientation reveals twisting plant cell growth mechanisms: Twist-growth solutions and discussions

 Thus, the averaged isotropic matrix viscosity is determined by the current cell length and the history of cell elongation up to that time.
 As we show in \ref{avemu0}, $ \overline{\mu_0} $ is monotonically increasing in time.
 In practice, we compute $ \overline{\mu_0} $ using \eqref{eq:avemu0} with every instance of $l$ replaced by the normalised length $ l/l_0 $.

 In Figure \ref{fig:Sigma=0.1_alpha=0.5}, we present results which are typical for an $ \alpha > 0 $ system, which is physically identical to figure \ref{fig:Sigma=0.1} in all other aspects.
 With $ \mu_2 = 100 $ and $ \alpha = 0.5 $, the $ \mu_0\p{0} (n,t) $ solution \eqref{eq:mu0(n,t)} dictates that in the region $ n \le N $ of initially-present wall material, $ \mu_0\p{0} (n,200) = 101 $; in other words, at $t \approx 200$, the isotropic matrix viscosity becomes comparable to the extensional viscosity.
-The most striking finding is the ability of $ \alpha = 0.5 $ to suppress cell twist, given an initially transverse fibre configuration $ \phi_{\rm{i}} = 0 $ (Figure \ref{fig:Sigma=0.1_alpha=0.5}dh).
-Moreover, the correlation between cell twist amount and choice of fibre-deposition regime is significantly reduced by matrix stiffening (see small differences between Figures \ref{fig:Sigma=0.1_alpha=0.5}dh versus large differences between Figures \ref{fig:Sigma=0.1}dh).
-The matrix stiffening also reduces the correlation between cell elongation and choice of fibre-deposition regime (Figure \ref{fig:Sigma=0.1_alpha=0.5}cg versus Figures \ref{fig:Sigma=0.1}cg).
+The most striking finding is the ability of $ \alpha = 0.5 $ to suppress cell twist, given an initially transverse fibre configuration $ \phi_{\rm{i}} = 0 $ (Figure \ref{fig:Sigma=0.1_alpha=0.5}d,h).
+Moreover, the correlation between cell twist amount and choice of fibre-deposition regime is significantly reduced by matrix stiffening (see small differences between Figures \ref{fig:Sigma=0.1_alpha=0.5}d,h versus large differences between Figures \ref{fig:Sigma=0.1}d,h).
+The matrix stiffening also reduces the correlation between cell elongation and choice of fibre-deposition regime (Figure \ref{fig:Sigma=0.1_alpha=0.5}c,g versus Figures \ref{fig:Sigma=0.1}c,g).

-Overall, the matrix stiffening effect becomes dominant over fibre deposition as the determining factor over the macroscopic growth variables $l$ and $ \Theta $, even though changing the deposition regime still has a significant impact on the evolution of fibre configurations in the cell wall (Figure \ref{fig:Sigma=0.1_alpha=0.5}abef).
-In the constant-deposition case, a system with matrix stiffening evolves in such a way that the `kink' in the fibre distribution pushes towards the outer surface of the cell wall more slowly, compared to the system without matrix stiffening (Figures \ref{fig:Sigma=0.1_alpha=0.5}ab versus Figures \ref{fig:Sigma=0.1}ab).
+Overall, the matrix stiffening effect becomes dominant over fibre deposition as the determining factor over the macroscopic growth variables $l$ and $ \Theta $, even though changing the deposition regime still has a significant impact on the evolution of fibre configurations in the cell wall (Figure \ref{fig:Sigma=0.1_alpha=0.5}a,b,e,f).
+In the constant-deposition case, a system with matrix stiffening evolves in such a way that the `kink' in the fibre distribution pushes towards the outer surface of the cell wall more slowly, compared to the system without matrix stiffening (Figures \ref{fig:Sigma=0.1_alpha=0.5}a,b versus Figures \ref{fig:Sigma=0.1}a,b).
 This slowing-down of fibre-reorientation occurs simply because the enlarging isotropic matrix viscosity makes it harder over time for fibres to move in any given direction.
-As for the varying-deposition case, if fibres are initially transverse, then the matrix stiffening causes the `kink' in the fibre configuration to disappear entirely (Figure \ref{fig:Sigma=0.1_alpha=0.5}ef).
+As for the varying-deposition case, if fibres are initially transverse, then the matrix stiffening causes the `kink' in the fibre configuration to disappear entirely (Figure \ref{fig:Sigma=0.1_alpha=0.5}e,f).

 With $\alpha = 0.5$, a shear viscosity of $ \mu_3 = 1000 $ is sufficient to restrict most of the initially present or early-deposited fibres to remain close to transverse, despite later-deposited fibres becoming nearly longitudinal (Figure \ref{fig:Sigma=0.1_alpha=0.5}f).
 This result supports our claim that a separation of reorientation dynamics between fibres near the inner wall surface and fibres elsewhere need not invalidate the CMF/microtubule alignment hypothesis.